rahuljha/rahuljha.github.io/index.md

 I got my PhD from University of Michigan in 2015 working under Prof. Dragomir Radev ([now at Yale](https://yale-lily.github.io/)).
 My thesis work focussed on automatic survey generation of scientific topics.

 Find a complete list of my publications [here](/publications/).
-I occassionaly blog about topics I am interested in, you can find them below.
+I occasionally blog about topics I am interested in, you can find them below.